4paradigm/OpenMLDB/docs/en/install_deploy.md

 cd openmldb-apiserver-0.4.3
 ```

-#### 2 Modify the configuration file conf/apiserver.flags
+#### 2 Modify the Configuration File: conf/apiserver.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify endpoint.
+The endpoint is the deployment machine ip/domain name and port number separated by colons
 * Modify zk_cluster to the zk cluster address of OpenMLDB to be forwarded to

 ```